About an hour’s drive northeast of Atlanta is one of the South’s best-kept secrets in historic downtown Winder: Bistro Off Broad.

 Why is this type of “farm-to-table” model so important to the local ecosystem?

 “The Bistro is not an island sitting alone in Barrow County.
 We are the sum of all the hard work put into the product long before it arrives at our front door.
 Our job is easy because we have such amazing products with which we work.
 We believe in the community – and the farmers and artisans that live in it.
 When you dine at the Bistro, you are not just supporting us, you’re supporting the local economy and farmers.
 Agriculture is the largest industry in Georgia and by no means the most glamorous.
 We hope to shed light on what these farmers are doing and the importance of their work.”
+He also shared that maintenance is a big part of the industry as equipment like industrial rubber products are needed to make the process easier for the farmers.

 “We take great pride in telling our guests exactly where their food comes from, and who the farmer or artisan is that grew/prepared it.”